DSR-RHIT/me497-reproducible-research/cm/cm029_collaborating-github.md

 The way we are using version control for collaboration, we get four primary benefits:

 -   Reproducing one another's work
--   Reviewing and commenting on one anothers' changes
+-   Reviewing and commenting on one another's changes
 -   Resolving conflicts
 -   Reverting to a previous version of a script